crcastle/webkit-editor/README.md

 Open `index.html` or <a href="http://hunch.se/webkit-editor/">try it out online</a>.

 Or, optionally, install a <a href="http://nodejs.org/">Node.js</a> server locally so the AJAX parts work.
 To do that, follow these steps:

 1. Install node.js (download at link above and follow instructions to compile and install)

-2. Run the following command to ensure the node-statis dependency is installed: <pre>git submodule update --init --recursive</pre>
+2. Run the following command to ensure the node-static dependency is installed: <pre>git submodule update --init --recursive</pre>

 3. On the command line, run <pre>node server.js</pre>

-4. Go to <a href src="http://localhost:8001/index.html">http://localhost:8001/index.html</a> in a browser (assuming your running node locally).
+4. Go to <a href src="http://localhost:8001/index.html">http://localhost:8001/index.html</a> in a browser (assuming you're running node locally).

 ### Disabling Prettify (syntax highlighting)